Dashboard and Switches

-Euro headlight switch is labeled with dots and had functionality to turn on/off the inner lights
+Euro headlight switch: Labeled with dots with functionality to turn on/off the inner lights

-USA headlight switch labelled with the word "LIGHTS" and with no functionality for the turning lights
+USA headlight switch for '72 and '73 was labelled with the word "LIGHTS" and had no functionality for the turning lights

-The wiper switch was different on 1972 and 1973 USA/Canadian SM’s.
-The USA/Canadian version (Gelbon part number 5419296) had the words “WASH” and “WIPE” on the switch rather than symbols.
+The wiper switch was different on 1972 and 1973 US and Canadian SM’s.
+The USA/Canadian version (Gelbon part number 5419296) had the words “WASH” and “WIPE” on the switch rather than the symbols used on Euro cars.
 We believe that this was due to a USA requirement of the era.
 Note that DS’s had a similar wiper switch change in 1972.

 There were not many 1971 SM’s imported to North America, but 1971’s seem to have the Euro wiper switch installed.